-Aguila project: During the quarter, underground development of 262 meters was completed on the southern dedicated exploration drift project, while drilling was undertaken from the dedicated northern exploration drift.
-Underground drilling for exploration of new targets and for further expansion of veins, currently in production, for reserve definition was undertaken from various locations within the Arista mine.
-We completed 14 underground diamond drill holes, totaling 4,099 meters of drilling.
-One surface diamond drill hole on the Aguila project was collared and is ongoing, totaling 1,074 meters to date.
-Exploration activities were focused on the Switchback vein system, which extends for over a kilometer of strike length and remains open both along strike and vertically.
-Exploration drilling mainly targeted expansion and delineation of multiple high grade parallel veins within the Switchback vein system, to define additional reserves and optimize the mine plan.
-Drilling has also targeted the Arista - Switchback extensional corridor and along strike extensions of the Arista and Switchback systems beyond current mine limits.
-Surface geologic mapping and rock chip sampling has continued in the vicinity of the Aguila open pit, the Arista Mine, and to the southeast of the mine along the strike continuity of the Arista vein system.
+Aguila project: During the quarter, 156 meters of underground development was completed on the northern and southern dedicated exploration drift projects.
+Underground drilling for exploration of new targets and further expansion of veins currently in production, for resource and reserve definition, was undertaken from various locations within the Arista mine.
+We completed 3,421 meters of diamond drilling in 12 drill holes.
+Surface drilling on the Aguila project is ongoing, with 2,069 meters of diamond drilling in two holes.
+Exploration activities were focused on the Switchback vein system, which extends for over a kilometer of strike length and remains open both along strike and vertically, and parallel structures to this system - notably the Sandy vein system located between the Switchback and Arista vein systems.
+Exploration drilling mainly targeted expansion and delineation of the principal Soledad vein to define additional resources and reserves and optimize the mine plan, as well as step-out drilling on the parallel Sandy system of veins for resource expansion.
+Drilling is also targeting strike extensions of the Arista system beyond current mine plan.

+Renewed emphasis on proximal satellite area exploration with surface geologic mapping and rock chip sampling has continued in the Cerro Colorado area, notably in the vicinity of the Aguila open pit, and the surrounding Aguila area, with additional drilling planned for these areas in the second half of 2021.

-Alta Gracia project: Exploration activity focused on analysis of the Aguacatillo soil sampling program completed in 2020 and planning for an exploration program, including soil sampling, over a new prospect know as La Fundicion.
+Alta Gracia project: Exploration activity focused on re-analyzing existing data, with no fieldwork undertaken.
+Exploration on the new La Fundición prospect is pending.
 No drilling is planned in this area in 2021 due to our focus on the Aguila Project.